- US Online Poker

-By adding 1.25% tax on online gaming revenues from Detroit casinos to the city to go to neighborhood development programs, the sponsors got legislative approval for the bill.
+By adding 1.25% tax on MI online gambling revenues from Detroit casinos to the city to go to neighborhood development programs, the sponsors got legislative approval for the bill.

 Following former Gov. Rick Snyder’s surprise veto of the online gambling legislation, Kowall was termed out of office, leaving a vacancy for Senate sponsor in the effort to put the bill back on the governor’s desk for new Gov. Gretchen Whitmer.

 To show the bipartisan support of the bill, particularly given that Whitmer is a Democrat while the legislature is controlled by Republicans, Iden aligned with a Democrat in Hertel to introduce S 186.

 Given that Republicans are leading both legislative chambers, Hertel is taking a back seat while Iden advances his companion bill, H 4311, through the House.
 That bill currently sits in the Ways and Means Committee that Iden chairs after advancing through the House Regulatory Reform Committee.